ethanokamura/perfectline/src/content/cpp-101/loops.md

 ## While Loops:

 A **while loop** repeatedly executes as long as a specified condition is true.
-It's like saying "Keep doing this while something the coniditon is met".
+It's like saying "Keep doing this while something the condition is met".
-**While loops** are useful when the number of times needed to repeat the instructions are unknown.
+**While loops** are useful when the number of times needed to repeat the instructions is unknown.

 ```cpp
 while (condition) {